USS Fuller (DD-297): Construction and career

 Fuller, the first Navy ship named for Marine Captain Edward Fuller, who was killed in the Battle of Belleau Wood, was launched 5 December 1918 by Bethlehem Shipbuilding Corporation, San Francisco, California; sponsored by Miss Gladys Sullivan; and commissioned on 28 February 1920.
 After a brief cruise to the Hawaiian Islands, Fuller arrived at her home port, San Diego, California, on 28 April 1920, and at once took up the schedule of training which took the Pacific destroyers along the west coast from California to Oregon.
 In February and March 1923, she joined in Battle Fleet maneuvers in the Panama Canal Zone, and returned to experimental torpedo firing and antiaircraft firing practice off San Diego.

-In July 1923, with her division, she sailed north for maneuvers and repairs at Puget Sound Naval Shipyard.
+In July 1923, with her division, she sailed north for maneuvers and repairs at Navy Yard Puget Sound.
 While making their homeward-bound passage from San Francisco, California to San Diego on the night of 8 September, the division went on the rocks at Point Honda when mistakes were made in positional calculations, causing the Honda Point Disaster in the foggy darkness.
 Fuller was abandoned, with all of her crew reaching safety.
 The ship later broke in two and sank.
 She was decommissioned 26 October 1923.